By appointment only. Please click here to make a gallery visit or research appointment.

 Gallery Visits (maximum 4 visitors per one-hour timeslot): 10:15am, 11:30am, 12:45pm, 2pm

 Research appointments (maximum 2 researchers per two-hour timeslot): 10:15am; 12:30pm

-Spring 2021 University of Southern Maine and University of Maine System OML Hours (Effective Monday, January 4th, 2021):
+Summer 2021 University of Southern Maine and University of Maine System OML Hours (Effective Monday, May 10th, 2021):

 University class visits, totaling no more than 10 students/visit, must be pre-scheduled, and can be held during off-hours, including Mondays.

 Saturday: All Saturday visits must be made by appointment, using our online reservation system, and the time slots open to the public.